 - "The Quadrant Method: High Holiday Scenario-Planning Resource"

 This resource, created by Amy Asin, URJ vice president of Strengthening Congregations, is designed to help guide your decision-making and planning for the months ahead.

-- Watch a recording: “Applying High Holiday Scenario Planning to 5781"
+- “Applying High Holiday Scenario Planning to 5781" (Recording)

 This webinar, designed for individuals or teams and led by Amy Asin, offers guidance on how to best use the URJ scenario-planning tool (tool linked above).

 Accessible only to ACC and CCAR members; this session is designed to help clergy learn what options for Visual T’filah exist using the CCAR’s newest machzor, and how to help their communities access our beautiful liturgy and poetry.